duopeng/Shiny-gene-families/README.md

-# A Shiny App that visualizes clusters of gene family members based on genetic distance
+## A Shiny app that visualizes clusters of gene family members based on genetic distance
-# Multi-dimensional scaling is used to map genes onto a two-dimensional plot
+### Multi-dimensional scaling is used to map genes onto a two-dimensional plot

-## Instructions
+### Instructions
 Open one of the app.R files in Rstudio and hit the "run app" button

-##### Folder Structure:
+### Folder Structure:
 ```

 .